Your Guide to the Best Wedding Anniversary Gifts by Year

 6th Anniversary Iron Wood

-7th Anniversary Copper or wool Desk Sets
+7th Anniversary Copper or Wool Desk Sets

 8th Anniversary Bronze Linen or Lace